espressif/developer-portal/content/blog/esp32-bootstrapping/index.md

 ```

-### MCUboot Zephyr RTOS port (ZP)
+### MCUboot Zephyr port (ZP)

 First lets take a look at how to manually build the MCUboot and the subsequent application.
 Each `west flash` in the code is using its own flash partition and it is not overwritten by each other.

-Building MCUboot separately at its location:
+Building and flashing the MCUboot separately at its location:
 ```shell
 cd zephyrproject/bootloader/mcuboot
 west build -b esp32s3_devkitm/esp32s3/procpu boot/zephyr -p
 west flash && west espressif monitor
 ```

-Building the sample application that is loadable by the MCUboot created in previous step:
+Building and flashing the sample application that is loadable by the MCUboot created in previous step:
 ```shell
 cd zephyrproject/zephyr
 west build -b esp32s3_devkitm/esp32s3/procpu samples/net/wifi -p -DCONFIG_BOOTLOADER_MCUBOOT=y